mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/testing.md

 > ^^com.mbeddr.mpsutil.blutil.test.waitfor^^

-This language contains a assert item *wait for* for tests, the waits for an expression to become true.
+This language contains an assert item *wait for* for tests, the waits for an expression to become true.
 If the condition evaluates to false, the check is repeated every *m* millisecond until the timeout of *n* milliseconds is reached.
 Both *m* and *n* can be set in the inspector of the statement.